TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 77/Psalms 77.8.md

 ---

-Is his lovingkindness clean gone for ever?
-Doth his promise fail for evermore?
+Has his loving kindness vanished forever?
+Does his promise fail for generations?